desivar/My-Weather-App/README.md

-Try clicking the "Get My Location" button to see the app in action with the new pink theme and activity suggestions!RetryClaude can make mistakes.
-Please double-check responses.
-Sonnet 4
+Try clicking the "Get My Location" button to see the app in action!